 Even in the worst cases, when a patient can not provide any useful information, we always invite them to send along the data as it becomes available, no matter how long that takes.
 This puts the ball in their court and those patients who are serious about recovering from a herniated disc will act on this sound advice.

 Make no mistake; this article is not about me.
 It is about you; collectively speaking.
 The goal here, not accidentally, is to give some useful pointers for readers who write to us and ask for help.
 It also imparts some good recommendations for readers who could care less about what I think, but still want to get better.
-The advice remains the same, regardless if you think I am a messiah or a pariah.

 Ready to hear my advice?
 Here it goes: